-Swahili Fashion Week is the largest and most influential annual fashion event in Africa, offering an exceptional platform for fashion and accessory designers from Swahili-speaking countries and beyond.
-It provides a space to showcase talent, market creativity, and connect with clients and the international fashion industry.
+"Swahili Fashion Week" is one of the biggest and most prestigious annual fashion events in Africa, providing a platform for fashion and accessory designers from Swahili-speaking countries and beyond to showcase their talent, market their creativity, and network with clientele and the international fashion industry.

 The event aims to emphasize that fashion is a business and a creative industry that generates income, while promoting the "Made in Africa" concept.